-We used protein-protein interactions (PPIs) and negative genetic interactions (GIs) from BIOGRID (29) to find epistatic relations among protein complexes.
+We used PPIs and negative GIs from BIOGRID (30) to find epistatic relations among protein complexes.
 Only genes that had both types of interactions were used.
-Overall, the networks contained 3979 genes, 45,456 PPIs, and 76,237 negative GIs (the interactions are listed in Supplementary Table 1).
-Note that this number of genes and edges is larger than in previous studies.
+Overall, the networks contained 3979 genes, 45456 PPIs, and 76237 negative GIs (the interactions are listed in Supplementary Table S1).
+This number of genes and edges is larger than in previous studies.
 For example, (22) covered 1460 genes, and (17) covered 743 genes.
 Therefore, our networks have the potential to provide a broader overview of the yeast interactome and allow for a comprehensive performance testing of the different algorithms.

 As done in previous studies, we evaluated solutions by their statistics and the functional characterization of the modules (17,22).
-The calculated solution statistics included the number of modules, the number of genes covered, and the maximal module size.
-We used TANGO (33) to measure module functional enrichment, and reported the number of discovered GO terms, the percent of enriched modules, and the percent of module map links for which both modules are enriched (with the same or with different functions), which we call enriched links.
+The calculated solution statistics included the number of modules, the number of genes covered and the maximal module size.
+We used TANGO (34) to measure module functional enrichment, and reported the number of discovered GO terms, the percent of enriched modules and the percent of module map links for which both modules are enriched (with the same or with different functions), which we call 'enriched links'.
 Enriched links represent dense GIs among known biological terms.

-The solution statistics of all algorithms are shown in Supplementary Table 3.
+The solution statistics of all algorithms are shown in Supplementary Table S3.
 One can observe clear superiority of global over local improvers.
-While global improvers reported at least 100 modules and covered 800-1000 genes, the local improvers found 2-28 modules covering only 15-192 genes.
+In contrast to global improvers, which reported at least 100 modules and covered 800-1000 genes, the local improvers found 2-28 modules covering only 15-192 genes.
 Except for DICER, the results of all solutions were similar and of high quality.
 ModMap was the best in terms of the percent of enriched modules (87%) and percent of enriched links (80%).
 Taken together, the map of ModMap was best in combining functional comprehensiveness and quality.
-We also compared ModMap to other weighted approaches for GI data analysis (22,35) on the data of Collins et al (36).
+We also compared ModMap with other weighted approaches for GI data analysis (22,36) on the data of Collins et al. (37).
 See Supplementary Text for details.
-Our results show that ModMap produces high quality maps and improves upon extant weighted approaches.
+Our results show that ModMap produces high quality maps and improves on extant weighted approaches.